 All students are required to have a physical exam completed within the last year, before entry into the nursing program.
-(The form for physicals may be obtained in the nursing office.)
+(The form for physicals may be obtained from eValue.)

 Students are required to travel to agencies, hospitals, and all assigned healthcare facilities with unpredictable environments.
 Students need to have the endurance to adapt to a physically and emotionally demanding program.
 The following physical requirements would be necessary to participate in the clinical application courses in nursing: